 Marutomo Tenkasu, Crunchy bits of deep-fried flour-batter

-The idea of using imitation crab to add a smooth unctuous flavour to salads has caught on worldwide.
-Therefore today, many other cuisines have their own twist of this dish.
-Some excellent additions include mango, avocado, Szechuan pepper, and even sliced apple.
+The idea of using imitation crab to add a smooth, buttery flavour to salads has caught on worldwide.
+Therefore today, many other cuisines have their twist of this dish.
+Excellent additions include mango, avocado, Szechuan pepper, and even sliced apple.

 Imitation crab meat itself has around 100 calories per 100 grams.
 It is also rich in omega-3 fatty acids, magnesium, phosphorus, and Vitamin B12.
 However, most of the calories come from carbohydrates.
 Meanwhile, authentic crab contains more protein per calorie.

 The price difference may offset the difference in nutritional content.
 You can also make these recipes with real crab to make your dish more fancy and nutritious.
 We'll leave it up to you to make your choice between protein and pricing carefully.

-1 average serving of Kani salad can have anywhere from 75 to 140 calories.
-The calories depend not on the ingredients in the vegetable produce and protein, but instead on the dressing.
+One average serving of Kani salad can have anywhere from 75 to 140 calories.
+The calories depend not on the ingredients in the vegetable produce and protein but instead on the dressing.

 Kani Salad Ingredients

 In Japan, chefs will conventionally make this dish with the following key ingredients.
 Imitation crab sticks, corn, lettuce, soy sauce, and mayonnaise.

-Having said that, this dish in itself is versatile and we have seen many different varieties of the ingredients used.
+This dish in itself is versatile.
+We have seen many different varieties of the ingredients used.
 By creatively mixing the seasoning, protein, and vegetables, you can make your own refreshing twist to this spicy Kani salad dish.

 Most imitation crab salad recipes will contain some form of seasoning within the dressing.
-This differs with each variation and often decides the flavour profile of the dish.
+This differs with each variation and often decides the dish's flavour profile.